hive-engine/nitrous/src/app/help/en/glossary.md

 #### Asset Backed Commercial Paper (ABCP):
 Short-term debt that is backed by assets.

+#### Asian Trading Session:
+The Asian trading session opens at 6:00pm EST and closes at 4:00am EST and includes the major trading time period for the Shanghai and Nikkei 225 exchange.

 #### Amortization:
 The repayment of a loan from an individual or financial institution by installment.